RUCAIBox/RecSysDatasets/conversion_tools/usage/Steam.md

 ```

 3.Go the ``conversion_tools/`` directory
-and run the following command to get the Atomic files of Steam dataset.
+and run the following command to get the atomic files of Steam dataset.

 ```
 # if duplicate_removal